ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 - The Orchestrator (KSYS) Power Virtual Server instance is deployed with 0.5 cores and 4 GB of memory however, larger environments with over 100 VMs require more resources.
 You can increase this configuration after the initial deployment by modifying power virtual server properties with in the workspace.

-- The KSYS logical partition runs IBM® AIX® 7.3 with Technology Level 2 Service Pack 1 (7300-02-01).
+> - **Current Baseline**: Newly deployed KSYS logical partitions run IBM® AIX® 7.3 with Technology Level 2 Service Pack 1 (**7300-02-01**).

+> - **Older Deployments**:Existing deployments may be running earlier Technology Levels or Service Packs prior to **7300-02-01**, so you should verify their deployment level and plan upgrades if needed.

 - IBM Power Virtual Server Public Cloud officially supports Red Hat Enterprise Linux (RHEL), IBM i, and IBM AIX® operating systems for creating virtual servers and configuring them as managed virtual machines to enable DR.